Ariel4545/text_editor/README.md

-### important message: after all this time, there is an update on the way (but because of difficulties in my life + a lot of dead time - the update might be smaller than usual)
+**Important message: the next update will mostly focus on improved code quality: more readable and structured. and because this is a hard thing to do and it is very boring there is a slight chance that it will be delayed as well**

 ![ETE_logo](https://user-images.githubusercontent.com/95249974/181734159-96e38456-fd13-44e2-907b-83b8b45f5dbc.png)